dr3jitsu/commercial-workshops/series-getting-started-with-cc/workshop-flink-2/README.md

   WHERE `userid` = 'User_8' AND `gender` LIKE 'MA%';
 ```

-5. Check the first ten stocks trades for one customer.
+5. Check the first five stocks trades for one customer.
 ```sql
 SELECT side,
        quantity,